Callum-Halton/pointillism/NOTES.md

     protects the options from being changed, keeps all the related code together and out of `main`, and gets rid of having a ton of global variables, which tends to make code really hard to maintain and debug.
-Check out how simple the `main` function now it.
+Check out how simple the `main` function now is.
   * Unfortunately, the last item was a massive refactor, and I seem to have broken the program.
 It currently doesn't render properly.
 If I had had a set of tests, then I would have implemented that changes step-by-step